Nasopharyngeal Swab Is Used To Test For Coronavirus

 A nasopharyngeal swab is how patients are tested for the coronavirus.
-The swab, which is conducted by a medical professional, is also used to test for influenza.
-The process of being tested is fairly easy and can be done just about anywhere, such as in your car at a designated testing area.
+The swab, which is conducted by a medical professional, is also used to test for influenza and a few other viruses.
+The process of being tested for coronavirus is fairly easy and can be done just about anywhere, such as in your car at a designated testing area.
 These areas are being set up in various locations, including parking lots, across many states.

 The swab is very quick albeit uncomfortable.
 It involves a swab that enters one nostril and reaches the nasal cavity, which is located in the back of the throat.
-The swab only takes a few seconds from start to finish and is conducted with a patient sitting down.
+The swab only takes a few seconds from start to finish and is conducted while the patient is sitting down.

 During a press conference on Monday, Assistant Secretary for Health Brett Giroir spoke to the American people about the test and the precautionary measures being taken by those conducting it.